suryaprabhakar414/People-Counter-App-OpenVINO/README.md

 ### Install Intel® Distribution of OpenVINO™ toolkit

-Utilize the classroom workspace, or refer to the relevant instructions for your operating system for this step.
+Refer to the relevant instructions for your operating system for this step.

 - [Linux/Ubuntu](./linux-setup.md)
 - [Mac](./mac-setup.md)